 Table of Contents

 Under normal human physiological conditions, complement proteins circulate in the blood in an inactive form.
-When activated by a foreign body, they become enzymatically active and activate several molecules in a series of reactions.
-They have a number of functions including:
+When activated by a foreign body, they become enzymatically active and trigger several molecules in a series of reactions.
+They perform a number of functions, including:

 - Promoting inflammation

 Complement reactions occur in two distinct pathways: the classical and the alternative pathway.